-Walt Disney Animation Studios, along with co-directors Don Hall and Chris Williams, have taken inspiration from an obscure Marvel Comics title to build their own Asian fusion style cinematic world of heroes and wonder.
+Walt Disney Animation, along with co-directors Don Hall and Chris Williams, have taken inspiration from an obscure Marvel Comics title to build their own Asian fusion style cinematic world of heroes and wonder.
 Big Hero 6 is mostly an adorably pleasing animated hero's journey about relationships and adolescence set in a future amalgamated metropolis of San Fransokyo.
 The film remixes Japanese-American cultural influences in charming fashion with clever references to anime/manga.

 The crux of the film revolves around the relationship between Hiro (Ryan Potter) and Baymax (Scott Adsit), a boy and his robot.
 The dynamic and cuteness of Baymax allows for warmth between its characters.
 Taking inspiration from Pixar director Brad Bird's films and themes (think The Iron Giant meets The Incredibles) about friendship and family, Big Hero 6 becomes more and more of an overly conventional superhero origin story as it moves along to its inevitable team up.
 It's complete with childhood tragedy from a loner protagonist as he evolves and builds a team of sidekicks (through montage, of course) to overcome a mysterious villain.